 Through vibrant, real-time, online seminars, the rigorous curriculum challenges students to reason analytically, think creatively, and argue critically.
 Stanford OHS offers a number of enrollment options including taking a single course.

 STARS Program is accepting applications for this summer’s program.
-The application package must be postmarked between Monday, February 27, and Friday, March 24.
+The application package must be postmarked between certain dates between late February and March.
 The Students and Teachers as Research Scientists (STARS) Program offers academically-talented students who will be entering their senior year of high school next fall a rare opportunity to work within a laboratory research setting with top scientists at Cortex (St. Louis Confluence Life Sciences), the Donald Danforth Plant Science Center, Saint Louis University, Washington University in St. Louis, and the host institution, the University of Missouri-St. Louis.
-For six weeks (Monday, June 12 – Friday, July 21, 2017) participants will join a community of investigators working under the supervision of practicing research scientists.
+For six weeks participants will join a community of investigators working under the supervision of practicing research scientists.
 More than 60 scientists who work in fields such as allied health, biology, chemistry, engineering, environmental science, medicine, and psychology, will share their experiences as they and their research team direct students in research projects.
 The major focus of the program is to prepare a research paper which is presented at the end of the program.
 Other activities include lectures by nationally-known scientists, information concerning the higher education admissions process and social activities.
-A DRAFT 2017 STARS program schedule, 2016 Scholar Research Papers, and 2014 graduation ceremony photo are attached.
-Tuition for the 2017 STARS Program is $2995.
-An $80 non-refundable, application fee must be included with the application package.
-There is financial aid available.
-Students must present a reason to be considered for assistance.
+Tuition for the STARS Program is approximately $3,000 with an $80 non-refundable, application fee included with the application package.
+Financial Aid is available, though students must present reason to be considered.
 Financial aid forms can be found on the STARS website and are to be submitted with the application package.
 Information is available on our website at www.umsl.edu/~sep/STARS/index.html.

 Stevens Institute of Technology Pre-College Programs: (New York, New York) Programs in many areas of technology including coding, Engineering, Architecture, Cybersecurity, STEM Law, Music Production, Business, Pre-Med, and more!
 Click here for more information.